3dcitydb/3dcitydb-docs/source/wfs/docker.rst

 .. note:: A more detailed example on importing data using the 3DCityDB Docker images is available :ref:`here <impexp_docker_example_link_citydb>`.

-1. Download the dataset, create a folder and put the downloaded file there.
+1. Download the dataset, create a folder and put the downloaded file in the new folder.
    In the following we assume the file is at ``/my/data/Railway_Scene_LoD3.zip``.

-2. Create a :ref:`3DCityDB Docker <citydb_docker_chapter>` container for our dataset:
+2. Create a `Docker network <https://docs.docker.com/network/>`_ and a :ref:`3DCityDB Docker <citydb_docker_chapter>` container for our dataset:

   .. code-block:: bash

+    docker network create citydb-net

     docker run -d --name citydb \
+      --network citydb-net \
       -e "POSTGRES_PASSWORD=changeMe" \
       -e "SRID=3068" \
     3dcitydb/3dcitydb-pg:latest-alpine